damonallison/python-examples/edu/harvard/cs50/README.md

 ## Week 7: SQL

-Indexes improve speed at the expense of higher storage cost.
+Indexes improve speed at the expense of higher storage cost to store the index.

+## Week 8